Porn, Therapy, & Mental Health: Treatment Options To Overcome Addiction

 There are many different types of talk therapy available.
 Cognitive behavioral therapy (CBT) is one of the most popular forms of therapy because of its research-backed effectiveness.
 CBT focuses on the thought patterns behind maladaptive behaviors, so CBT for porn addiction would likely help the patient focus on becoming aware of the thoughts and feelings behind the urge to watch pornography.

 Acceptance and commitment therapy (ACT) may also be used for problematic pornography use.
 This type of therapy involves accepting your thoughts and feelings, and it may be an effective treatment option for porn addiction.
 This type of therapy can help you accept that those feelings exist without acting on them.
+It can help you accept and delve into those thoughts, which makes pornography addictive for you as a person.
 In some situations, family therapy or couples therapy can also be an option for couples.
+Family counseling is helpful as it offers a safe space for individuals to explore what caused the addiction and develop ways to cope with it.

 Research has also demonstrated the effectiveness of online therapy for a range of concerns, including addictive behaviors.
 For instance, one such study conducted a systematic review to examine the effectiveness of internet-based interventions in the management of addictive behaviors.
 It concluded that “Internet-based interventions are effective in achieving the desired positive behavioral change through reducing problematic behaviors”.